 Amanda Feldon is an award-winning producer and director with more than 20 years of experience making documentaries and television programmes all over the world.
 Her main interests are human rights, foreign current affairs, conservation and wildlife.
 Credits in the latter category, include the multi award-winning series “Crime Scene Wild” for Animal Planet International and Discovery Channel and the award-winning documentary “Tiger Traffic” for the BBC.
 Both projects focused on the illegal, international trade of endangered species and the series involved extensive secret filming and covered the illegal trade of tigers, leopards, bears, apes and bush meat, Tibetan antelope, shark fins and elephant ivory.
-Amanda’s keen interest in animal welfare and conservation developed in the early 1990s firstly with short films for Channel Four about a British “horse whisperer” and Siberian tiger poaching in the Russian Far East.
+Amanda’s keen interest in animal welfare and conservation developed in the early 1990s firstly with short films for Channel 4 about a British “horse whisperer” and Siberian tiger poaching in the Russian Far East.
 This was followed by a series of films for National Geographic Channel entitled “Return to the Wild”, about rescued, orphaned bears in Russia, rehabilitated orangutans in Borneo and relocated elephants in Malaysia.
 Later she produced and directed another documentary for National Geographic focusing on the rescue and rehabilitation of grey wolves in Russia as the final episode in the series “Out There”.
 More recently she produced and directed a series of High Definition films about giant panda conservation in China for Animal Planet International and France 5 entitled “Pandamonium”, which has just won a Gold Medal at the New York Film and TV Festival.

 David Gilbert is an Executive Producer who has produced high quality factual and factual entertainment programmes for more than 20 years.
-He is a leading executive television producer and has produced for The Discovery Channel, National Geographic Channel, Channel Four, Channel 5 and BBC TV.
+He is a leading executive television producer and has produced for The Discovery Channel, National Geographic Channel, Channel 4, Channel 5 and BBC.
 Most recently, David produced a 20-part series for Channel 5’s flagship series “The Gadget Show”, a series which boasts the Channel’s largest audience of 2 million people per week in the UK, and 20 million viewers in the US.
 He has substantial expertise producing specialist factual programmes including the flagship “Megastructures” for National Geographic Channel and “Engineering Connections with Richard Hammond”, a six-part series for the Channel in partnership with the BBC.
 In 2006/7, David delivered a series of programmes for The Discovery Channel’s “Future Weapons”, one of the network’s most successful series which reached a global audience of 200 million viewers.
 He was also responsible for launching a new channel for SKY TV in 2000, which continues to run successfully today.

 Lisha Aquino Rooney began her media career interning at the Los Angeles Times after obtaining her BA in Communications.
 She earned her chops in the industry for the next 15 years, both as a writer and in the public relations realm.
 Lisha received her MFA from Central Saint Martins in 2006 and is a fine artist who creates paintings, photographs, videos and installations.
 Lisha has participated in several group exhibitions in the UK, Europe and the US and had her first solo exhibition, All These Broken Hallelujahs, in California in 2008.
 She received an Honorable Mention in the Berenice Abbot Prize for an Emerging Photographer and was twice selected for The Saatchi Gallery Photo of the Week.
 Additionally, Lisha blogs on Oomphalos, her widely-followed website about wee ones and their grown-ups.